tiesmaster/terraform-provider-azurerm/website/docs/guides/features-block.html.markdown

 The `recovery_services_vault` block supports the following:

 * `recover_soft_deleted_backup_protected_vm` - (Optional) Should the `azurerm_backup_protected_vm` resource recover a Soft-Deleted protected VM?
 Defaults to `false`.

 ---

+The `storage` block supports the following:

+* `data_plane_available` - (Optional) Is the Storage Data Plane API available over Public Internet.
+Some resource properties are only available via Data Plane and not Resource Manager.
+If the agent running Terraform is blocked from accessing the Data Plane on public IP addressing, such as by a corporate firewall, set this to `false`.
+Defaults to `true`.

+---